alces-software/flight-appliance-docs/docs/source/index.rst

 Graphical desktop access to your login node:
  - Launching a gnome desktop session
  - Connecting to the session from an external client
- - Connecting mutliple users to the same session
+ - Connecting multiple users to the same session
  - Resizing the desktop to fit your screen
  - Using alces session commands to enable other types of session
  - Terminating and viewing running sessions

 Software applications:
  - base OS version and default software (e.g. gcc)
- - modules environment management; usage and commands, dependancies
+ - modules environment management; usage and commands, dependencies
  - importance of "module display" to show licenses
  - installing new applications using alces gridware command
- - enabling volatile repos and manual dependancy resolution
+ - enabling volatile repos and manual dependency resolution
  - installing from depots
  - installing commercial apps and license management